TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdp.noboot/osstartup-loading-windows-files-1.md

 	3. If the disk is encrypted, then follow the [directions to decrypt the encrypted disk](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/troubleshoot-bitlocker-boot-error) before proceeding.

-4. If the disk has multiple partitons, identify the partition that has `\boot\bcd`.
+4. If the disk has multiple partitions, identify the partition that has `\boot\bcd`.

 	> This partition is often listed as **System Reserved** and in a Generation 2 VM is the partition that was left unassigned prior to step 2.